 - Mondain ai desu: It’s no problem.

 - Ki ni shinaide (kudasai): Don’t worry please.

-More Formal: If you are responding to someone quite a bit older than you, or if you are talking to a superior at work, you will want to take the more formal route.
+If you are responding to someone quite a bit older than you, or if you’re talking to a superior at work, you’ll want to take the more formal route.

-This means you will want to say, I’m sorry’ as well.
+This means you’ll want to say, I’m sorry as well.
 In these cases, you can respond with ‘sumimasen’, ‘gomen nasai’ or ‘shitsurei shimasu’.

 You should also bow as you say these phrases.

-If you are planning on leaving, you should be bowing while you are departing.
+If you are planning on leaving, you should be bowing while you walk away.